beego/beedoc/en-US/install/bee.md

     └── default_test.go
 ```

-Compare to Web application, the API application doesn't have static and
+Compare this to the `bee new myproject` command seen earlier.
-views folder but a test module for unit testing.
+Note that the new API application doesn't have a static and views folder.

 ### Command test